MOT Annual Assessment

 Lead to disciplinary action being taken against you

-You have to pay to take the online assessment through a trading provider, but you can take the assessment at home, on your own VTS, or at the premises of a trading provider.
-Please call us on 0845 305 4230 to book your annual assessment.
+You have to pay to take the online assessment through a training provider, but you can take the assessment at home, on your own VTS, or at the premises of a training provider.
+Please call us on 01788 538 399 to book your annual assessment.

-If you have already received a voucher code from the RMI, please click on the link above to go directly to the annual assessment.
+If you have already received a voucher code from the RMI, click here to go directly to the annual assessment.
 Voucher codes can only be entered once, and are case sensitive.

 If you have received an email with your voucher code, we advise you copy and paste into the voucher code box to ensure your code is applied correctly.